 The University is the custodian of many types of information, including that which is confidential, proprietary, and private.
 Individuals who have access to such information are expected to be familiar and to comply with applicable laws, University policies, directives and contracts pertaining to access, use, protection and disclosure of such information.
 Computer security and privacy are also subject to law and University policy.

 The public right to information access and the individual's right to privacy are governed by state and federal law, as well as by University policies and procedures.
 The legal provisions and the policies are based upon the principle that access to information concerning the conduct of the people's business is a fundamental and necessary right of every person, as is the right of individuals to privacy.
-See University Policy 402, Student Records (FERPA); University Policy 605.2, Privacy and Confidentiality of Individually Identifiable Health Care Information under HIPAA; University Policy 605.3, Retention, Disposition, and Security of University Records; University Policy 605.8, Public Records Requests; University Policy 304, Electronic Communication Systems; University Policy 307, Responsible Use of University Computing and Electronic Communication Resources; University Policy 311, Data and Information Access and Security (and supplemental policies).
+See University Policy 402, Student Records (FERPA); University Policy 605.2, Privacy and Confidentiality of Individually Identifiable Health Care Information under HIPAA; University Policy 605.3, Retention, Disposition, and Security of University Records; University Policy 605.8, Public Records Requests; University Policy 304, Electronic Communication Systems; Standard for Responsible Use; University Policy 311, Information Security (and supplemental policies).

 8. Internal Controls